mess110/data-catalog/README.md

 * Locations are hierarchical.
 * Locations are a better way to convey the ideas of:
     * jurisdiction of an Organization
-    * geographic coverage of a DataSource
+    * geographic coverage of a DataSet

 ## Installation / Setup